jzonthemtn/search-toolbox/README.md

-# Solr Docker
+# Solr Toolbox

+Created as a means for experimenting with Solr features and tools.

+## Containers

-Scripts for working with Solr Cloud.
+Scripts for working with Solr Cloud in containers.

 Refer to https://examples.javacodegeeks.com/apache-solr-on-docker-example/